taber-miyauchi/notifier-core/README.md

 ## Testing Precise Code Navigation

-Open this repo in Sourcegraph and try:
+Open this repo in Sourcegraph and try the following:

 ### 1. Find Implementations (cross-repo)